BurakErguvn/blockchain-sim/README_EN.md

 - Each node has its own wallet and unique cryptocurrency address

 ### Wallet Structure

 - Uses private-public key pairs (ECDSA) for secure transactions
 - Private keys are generated using 256-bit random numbers
 - Produces Bitcoin-like addresses in Base58 format from public keys
 - Contains transaction signing and verification functions
+- Manages balances using the UTXO (Unspent Transaction Output) model

 ### Block Structure

 - Index: The sequence number of the block in the chain
 - Timestamp: The time stamp when the block was created
 - Data: Data stored in the block (transactions)